 He who does not love remains in death

 There are those who fear commitment for fear of loss.
-They fear the other will either leave them, or be lost in death, so they remain aloof from any possible relationship.
-Some put on a facade of indifference, for fear of rejection, depriving themselves of any possible happiness.
-In fear of possible loss, they become the ultimate losers, for the happiness that comes in a committed relationship, evades them.
-If they don’t love another, they need not fear losing that love.
-Some, having lost a loved one, fearing a repeat of that loss, and guard against further commitments.
-It is safe to keep themselves at a distance from others, for in doing so they think they will not suffer loss in the future.
+If we fear the other will either leave us, or be lost in death, we remain aloof from any possible relationship.
+We put on a facade of indifference for fear of rejection, depriving ourselves of any possible happiness.
+In fear of possible loss, we become the ultimate losers, for the happiness that comes in a committed relationship, evades us.
+If we don’t love another, we need not fear losing that love.
+Some of us, having lost a loved one, fear a repeat of that loss, and guard against any further commitments.
+We think it is safe to keep ourselves at a distance from others, for in doing so we think we will not suffer loss in the future.

-When you refuse to be vulnerable by giving yourself over to a committed relationship, you deprive yourself of one of the most fundamental aspects of what it means to be human.
-When you fear loss, you are hard pressed to live a life of courage, for it is in living with courage that we are able to fully participate in life, and become fully human.
+When we refuse to be vulnerable by giving ourselves over to a committed relationship, we deprive ourselves of one of the most fundamental aspects of what it means to be human.
+When we fear loss, we are hard pressed to live a life of courage, for it is in living with courage that we are able to fully participate in life, and thus become fully human.

 Love in Christ,

 Photo: Hieromonk Paul, co-founder of All-Merciful Saviour Monastery.